-- Direct mail out to owners, occupiers, traders and business owners within the study area; - Direct mail out to other interested stakeholders, Government agencies and authorities; - Draft Precinct Plan on Council's web site with ability to make on-line comments;

-- Hard copies of the Draft Precinct Plans at Libraries and customer service outlets; - A Brochure summarising the draft precinct plan, with details of where to view the plan and how to comment.
+- Direct mail out to owners, occupiers, traders and business owners within the study area; - Direct mail out to other interested stakeholders, Government agencies and authorities; - Draft Precinct Plan on Council's web site with ability to make on-line comments; - Hard copies of the Draft Precinct Plans at Libraries and customer service outlets; - A Brochure summarising the draft precinct plan, with details of where to view the plan and how to comment.
 Copies of the brochure were included with the letters in the direct mail out and were available on Council's website, at Council offices, Libraries and at the drop-in session; - Afternoon and evening drop-in session in Huntingdale; - Notice in Monash leader - Article in the Monash Bulletin

-The background reports that informed the draft Precinct Plan were also available on Council's website.
+The background reports that assisted in understanding issues and opportunities in Huntingdale as well as contributing to the development of the draft Precinct Plan were also available on Council's website.

-The closing date for submissions was Thursday 26 September, and at the time of finalising this report, a total of 47 submissions had been received from residents, business and property owners, and consultants/developers on behalf of land owners.
-A summary of the submissions is included as Attachment 1.
+The closing date for the first round of consultation and submissions was Thursday 26 September, a total of 47 submissions were received from residents, business and property owners, and consultants/developers on behalf of land owners.